 Since 1997, the Merrill Center has published a series of papers on the Research Mission of Public Universities.
-All publications are available online and in print.
+All publications are available in print and online at https://journals.ku.edu/merrill, through Journals@KU, an initiative of the KU Libraries that supports the KU community in the publication of scholarly journals online.
 Additionally, the Merrill Center has eight scientific books that highlight the latest interdisciplinary approaches to disability across the life span – from infancy to old age.

 Mission Retreat White Papers

 These white papers represent exchanges between faculty and administrators who are committed to nationally-competitive research at their state schools.
 At the annual Merrill retreat, participants share best practices for supporting innovative faculty, building research programs between institutions, and enhancing institutional rankings.

 - The decline in support from state governments for their higher education institutions

 - Contributions scientists can make in the war on terrorism

 - How to build public advocacy for research